 For Buddha, happiness begins when one understands the truth and reality of human suffering.
 These teachings are as practical today as when they were first passed down from Buddha.

-This is an aspect of Zen meditation that encourages real world steps to alleviating the stress we cause ourselves and others throughout our lifetime.
+This is an aspect of Zen meditation that encourages real-world steps to alleviate the stress we cause ourselves and others throughout our lifetime.

 The Eightfold Path to Nirvana

 One of the most inspiring aspects of the Buddhist meditation culture is its development of various practices designed to help us strengthen who we are as human beings and optimize how we think and feel about life.

 Just as the Samurai warriors had a code of conduct to live by, the Eightfold Path is Buddha’s guide to liberation through the release of attachment and the understanding of causes.

 This remedy is based on three essential components: moral conduct, mental discipline, and wisdom.

 Ultimate awareness means seeing the world and everything in it as it really is, not as we believe it to be or want it to be.

 As a human being, you are able to perceive something from your own unique perspective.
 You can acquire intelligence by studying, reading, and examining new information — this, however, is considered preparation for your journey.
 The right awareness can only be achieved through personal experience and observation.